The Belgian Grand Prix has always been a favourite of fans and drivers alike and few tracks can boast the history of Spa-Francorchamps.

 Over the following years, small changes altered the circuit.
 The bus stop chicane was installed, the F1 straight were moved to the entrance of La Source rather than the exit, and Raidillon underwent minor adjustments.
 But all in all, the circuit has always kept its character.

-Belgian Grand Prix returns to F1, but MotoGP leaves
+1983 – Belgian Grand Prix returns to F1 a MotoGP leaves

 Following the new layout, Formula 1 returned to the track in 1983.
 Things got off to a rocky start, literally, as the first start at the new track was aborted.
 McLaren’s Andrea de Cesaris got two fantastic starts and led the race, until his engine gave in.
 Alain Prost went on to win the race for Renault.